 If you're thinking about hiking the Pacific Crest Trail, then there's a pretty good chance that everyone in your life thinks they have some excellent advice to give you about thru-hiking (even if they've never set foot on a trail).
 Fortunately you know better than to listen to them, and instead

 Shoes are like love.
 They are unique to each person, and without them, this cruel world will chew you up (love protects against this happening, right?).
-During the first few weeks walking a long-distance trail (such as the Appalachian Trail, Pacific Crest Trail, or Continental Divide Trail), you
+During the first few weeks of walking a long-distance trail (such as the Appalachian Trail, Pacific Crest Trail, or Continental Divide Trail),

 Dear Next Year's PCT Class, Your lives are about to change.
 Chances are that you're peeing in your pants with anticipation (if you're peeing in your pants for another reason it may be wise to consult a physician prior to beginning your hike).
 With only days remaining before kickoff, the dream